thewitcher745/ST5-backtest/README.md

 - Order blocks now store basic information about the formation of the OB, such as the starting index, top and bottom, price exit and reentry, etc.
 - Rudimentary features for performing condition checks were also implemented, mainly a function to form the window to perform the checks on.
 - Plotting utilities updated to include zooming functionalities, on x and y-axis, on a specific candle specified by an index.
 - Lower order zigzags are now stripped of their markers to provide a tidier chart.
+#### ver b0.71
+- FVG and block stop break checks implemented.
+These checks are made using two methods in the OrderBlock method.
+FVG and block stop break check range is from the starting base candle to the next pivot (next high for ascending pattern and next low for descending pattern)